Robot Chicken DC Comics Special 2: Villains in Paradise: Comic Book Deaths

-At Green Arrow's funeral, Batman rants about how death works in the DC Universe that involves either making use of an alternate Earth's superhero, cloning them back to life, or them being given a magical amulet which everyone in attendance has gone through when they had their deaths.
+At Green Arrow's funeral, Batman rants about how death works in the DC Universe that involves either making use of an alternate Earth's superhero, cloning them back to life, or being given a magical amulet.
 In the final scene, Green Arrow is alive, which surprises Ice.

 Nerd at the Daily Planet

 The Robot Chicken Nerd gets an internship at the Daily Planet.
-Jimmy Olsen talks about the signal watch he uses to call Superman when he's in trouble.
+Jimmy Olsen talks about the signal watch he uses to call Superman when he is in trouble.
 When Jimmy falls out of the window, he forgets his signal watch.
 At the zoo, the Nerd gets grabbed by a gorilla as the Nerd sets off the signal watch as the gorilla eats it.
 Superman arrives and beheads the gorilla thinking that it ate Jimmy.
 The Nerd gets his first article titled "Superman Murders Gorilla" as he talks about it to Clark Kent.
-Clark begrudgingly says "congrats".

 She Likes Fish

-Aquaman talks with his date's pet fish to see if she's a keeper.
+Aquaman talks with his date's pet fish to see if she is a keeper.

 Spring Break of Doom

 The Legion arrives on the beach and uses the time to hang out and cause mischief.
 Sinestro and Mr. Freeze lie in the sun as Sinestro gets scorched.
 Joker compliments the beautiful day as Weather Wizard says "You're welcome".
-Clayface gives money to girls where he interacts with a sand sculpture before they are hit by a high tide.
+Clayface gives money to girls and interacts with a sand sculpture before they are hit by a high tide.
 Penguin, Scarecrow, Brainiac, Black Manta, and Riddler mistake the Justice League's private beach for a nude beach.
-As an also nude Joker runs behind Penguin, Lex arrives scolding the villains for goofing off and where their clothes are.
-When Superman asks what kind of freak show he is running, Lex states that he is looking for his daughter.
-Everyone present discovers that Lena and Superboy are dating, much to the dismay of Lex and Superman who demand that Lena and Superboy never see each other again.
-Members of both teams later ask Superboy and Lena about it which leads to a parody of "Summer Nights".
+As Joker runs behind Penguin, Luthor arrives scolding the villains for goofing off and where their clothes are.
+When Superman asks what kind of freak show he is running, Luthor states that he is looking for his daughter.
+Everyone present discovers that Lena and Superboy are dating, much to the dismay of Luthor and Superman who demand that Lena and Superboy never see each other again.

 Starro Attacks

-Before a fight between the two sides happens, a mutated Starro returns on the beach to wreak havoc.
-As Martian Manhunter compare Starro's giant size to a New York sewer alligator, Brainiac tells Captain Cold "I told you so" as they are struck by Starro.
-This forces the heroes and villains to team up to stop him.